D-extremity/SwasthyaSetu/README.md

 Download [Swasthya Setu](https://github.com/D-extremity/SwasthyaSetu/releases/download/swasthya_setu_1.0/app-release.apk)
 ## _What does it do?_
-It is a small application through which doctor can show his/her presence by scheduling clinic time which could help him getting more patients and keep record online and also can send patient reports through it .
+It is a small application Integrated with AI Chat Bot to ask for Medical Related Issues, through this app doctor can show his/her presence by scheduling clinic time which could help him getting more patients and keep record online and also can send patient reports through it .
 Other side, Patient can book appointment to doctor prior to doctor closing time and can get his reports in report section , and patient can see his all the appointment in appointment section.